PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/03-server.md

 }
 ```

-If your page is dynamic, you can access the `state` property and therefore can embed the CSRF token in your form in a hidden field.
+If your page is dynamic, you can access the `state` property and embed the CSRF token in your form in a hidden field.
 You'll have CSRF protection without needing any client-side javascript.

 If your page is static, you cannot access the `state`.
 You will need some javascript to read the CSRF cookie and inject the field in the form or the header in the request.
 It means that clients with non-functioning javascript will be systematically rejected.

 ## Session

 Frugal will create a session for each client.
 Each client gets a cookie with a unique id.
-The Frugal will use this id to get back the data stored in the [session storage](/doc@{{FRUGAL_VERSION}}/reference/configuration#heading-session).
+The Frugal will use this id to get the data stored in the [session storage](/doc@{{FRUGAL_VERSION}}/reference/configuration#heading-session).

 Frugal comes only with two types of session storage :